Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Defining Successful Explanations

-The definition of explanation as a function of coherent mental models implies several relevant conclusions:
+The definition of successful explanation as a function of coherent mental models implies several interesting conclusions:

 \noindentparagraph{Explanation ``correctness'' is not explicitly part of this definition.} A recent trend of the XAI evaluation literature pertains to the \emph{correctness of the explanation with respect to the AI}: Whether an explanation faithfully represents information about the model.
-The literature in this area establishes that XAI methods, as mere approximations of the AI's reasoning process, are not completely faithful~\cite{DBLP:journals/corr/abs-1810-03292,ghorbani2019-fragile-interpretability} and that completely faithful and human-readable explanations are likely an unreasonable goal~\cite{jacovi2020-faithfully}.
-Various relaxed measures of faithfulness were proposed (\Cref{subsec:faithfulness-coherence-alignment}).
+The literature in this area establishes that XAI methods, as lossy approximations of the AI's reasoning process, are not completely faithful~\cite{DBLP:journals/corr/abs-1810-03292,ghorbani2019-fragile-interpretability} and that completely faithful and human-readable explanations are likely an unreasonable goal~\cite{jacovi2020-faithfully}.
+Various relaxed measures of faithfulness were proposed (Appendix \ref{app:faithfulness-coherence-alignment}).

 However, human-to-human explanations also often do not provide correctness guarantees and yet are common and accepted.
 While an explanation should not ``incorrectly'' describe the event history, some allowance is permitted on the uncertainty of whether the explanation is considered correct, in the absence of ground truth.
 This allowance manifests by using \textit{coherence}, rather than \textit{correctness}, due to this intractability.
+In Appendix \ref{app:faithfulness-coherence-alignment} we discuss how empirical quality measures of AI explanations, developed in recent years by the XAI community, also in fact capture coherence.

-This reveals correctness or faithfulness to be simply a useful, \textit{but not necessary}, condition to effective explanations---and also reveals \textit{why} this is the case, since faithfulness can contribute to coherence, but is not the only means of doing so.
-Additionally, while faithfulness is an ``objective'' property of explanation which does not consider the explainee as part of its definition, coherence does.
+In this perspective, correctness or faithfulness can be considered to be a useful \textit{but not necessary} condition to successful explanations---since faithfulness can contribute to coherence, but is not the only means of doing so.